By David Sobotta

-Then there is the Blue Moon Bistro, where I took Glenda for our anniversary last year.
+Then there is the Blue Moon Bistro, where I took Glenda for our anniversary in 2003.
 Very good service and well prepared, exceptional food.

 Clawson's is a good place for lunch, and sometimes has exceptional flounder.
 It is more of a bar/restaurant like Clydes

 We've also enjoyed Aqua, which is one of those multi tiny plate restaurants.
-There is a steak house, Ribeye's but we have never gotten around to eating in it.
-Steak just does not appeal to me when there are those wonderful seafood restaurants.
+There is a steak house, Ribeye's and we have enjoyed the one like it close to our home in the Cape Carteret area.
+The Cape Carteret one has a great salad bar.

 We have not stayed in Beaufort since the summer of 2006, but we now regularly visit the area since we live in Cape Carteret only 35 minutes away.
 If Beaufort meal prices get to you, and you feel like getting in a car for a few minutes, I can highly recommend No Name Pizza for an expensive meal.
 It's just out on Route 70 after it makes a sharp right left turn and heads for Cedar Island.
 We have eaten there a number of times.
 If you get a craving for almost fast food, I can recommend Cubbies and Andy's both of which are just a little farther out Route 70.

 This is a good point to mention that my restaurant list is an ever evolving one.
 We will add restaurants that we enjoy.
 If one fails to meet our standards, we'll drop it.
 Unfortunately, we cannot afford to try every restaurant each year, but we try to cycle through them over time.
 The good ones rarely change.